aremath/hmc-reconciliation-graph/README.md

 * Calculating the diameter
 * Both combined

-and display them to the screen.

 #### Optional Flags
-These flags can be used to coax some additional functionality out of DataAnalysis.py, most importantly plots!

-`-p` will tell the program to show plots.
+`-p`: show plots.
 By default, DataAnalysis will plot the normalized diameter against gene tree size and MPR count.

-`-n` tells the program to include another plot that uses the non-normalized diameter.
+`-n`: include another plot that uses the non-normalized diameter.

-`-t` tells the program to include another plot that plots the timings of the different portions of Diameter.
+`-t`: include another plot that plots the timings of the different portions of Diameter.

-`-z` tells the program to also make all plots for a zero loss version of the logfile (it will look for one with the same name but ending in `\_zl`)
+`-z`: also make all plots for a zero loss version of the logfile (it will look for one with the same name but ending in `\_zl`)

-`-l` tells the program to use LaTeX for plot text rendering
+`-l`: LaTeX for plot text rendering

 In addition to those plot options, there are a couple more usable flags:

 `-c COMPARE_FILE` compares the given csv file with another one (`COMPARE_FILE`) that has the same calculated files in the same order.
 It will note any mismatches between the two file's diameters.

 `-k CHECK_PATH` compares the given csv file with the path that the newick files you originally reconciled reside (`CHECK_PATH`), and notifies you of any duplicate files in your log, or files in the path that are not in the log.